-Section 3: Determination of the Equalized Pupil Count and the Hold-Harmless Provision
+3. Determination of the Equalized Pupil Count and the Hold-Harmless Provision

-Under current law, the equalized pupil count of a school district that merged voluntarily shall not be less than 96.5% of the actual number of equalized pupils in the school district in the previous year.
-School districts that did not merge voluntarily either because they were not required to merge or were required to merge by the SBE are not currently allowed to use this provision.
+Under current law, the equalized pupil count of a school district that merged voluntarily under the SBE's final order under Act 46 shall not be less than 96.5% of the actual number of equalized pupils in the school district in the previous year.
+School districts that did not merge voluntarily either because they were not required to merge or were required to merge by the SBE are currently not allowed to use this provision.
 Section 3 of this bill would extend the hold-harmless provision to all school district as of FY2022.